Do you know how many octaves are in music? Probably not. Most people don’t.

 We will also provide some examples of songs that use each type of octave.
 So, whether you are a musician or just someone who loves listening to music, this blog post is for you!

-What is an octave in music?
+What Defines an Octave in Music?

 Conclusion: How Many Octaves Are in Music